Abington, Massachusetts: Government

 On the national level, Abington is a part of Massachusetts's 8th congressional district, and is represented by Stephen Lynch.
 The state's senior (Class II) member of the United States Senate, elected in 2012, is Elizabeth Warren.
 The junior (Class I) senator, elected in 2013, is Ed Markey.

 On the state level, Abington is represented in the Massachusetts House of Representatives as a part of the Seventh Plymouth district, which includes the towns of East Bridgewater and Whitman.
 The Seventh Plymouth district is represented by Republican Alyson Sullivan.
 The town is represented in the Massachusetts Senate by John Keenan, as a part of the Norfolk and Plymouth District, which includes Holbrook, Quincy, Rockland and part of Braintree.
 The town is patrolled by the First (Norwell) Barracks of Troop D of the Massachusetts State Police.

 Abington is governed by the open town meeting form of government, and is led by a town manager and a board of selectmen.
 The town operates its own police and fire department, with firehouses located in the north and south of town along Route 18.
 There are two post offices in town, on Route 123 east of Route 18 and on Route 58 north of Route Route 139.
 The Abington Public Library, a member of the Old Colony Library Network, is located adjacent to the town hall, both of which opened in 1997 across from the high school.
 The town operates a park, Island Grove Park, located in the southeast of town.
 The current Board of Selectmen as of January 2024 includes Kevin Donovan; Chair, Timothy Chapin; Vice-Chair, Kevin DiMarzio, and Gavin Stapleton.

 Education

-The Abington School district consists of two elementary schools, one middle school, and one high school.
-Beaver Brook Elementary serves grades K–2, and Woodsdale Elementary serves grades 3–4.
-Abington Middle school serves grades 5–8, and Abington High School serves grades 9–12.
-Outside of the Abington school district is Saint Bridget School; it school serves students from years K-8.
+The Abington Public School District consists of one preschool, two elementary schools, one middle school, and one high school.
+Abington Early Education Program serves students in pre-kindergarten, Beaver Brook Elementary School serves students in kindergarten through 2nd grade, Woodsdale Elementary School serves students in 3rd grade through 4th grade, Abington Middle School serves students in 5th grade through 8th grade, and Abington High School serves students in 9th grade through 12th grade.

+Outside of the Abington Public School District consists of one Catholic school.
+Saint Bridget School serves students in preschool through 8th grade.